chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 Develop and test contributions locally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Your contribution will take the form of a series of commits.
-While including
+While
-sensible commit messages is a good idea, it is more important to have a good
+including sensible commit messages is a good idea, it is more important
-merge message once the pull request is going in.
-Likewise, it is OK to have many
+to have a good merge message once the pull request is going in.
+Likewise,
-small commits that reflect the history of development rather than commits for
+it is OK to have many small commits that reflect the history of
-the feature.
-Review git `Development commands`_ for how to perform some common
+development rather than commits for the feature.
+Review git
-operations during development.
+:ref:`Development commands` for how to perform some common operations

-As you work, you will want to periodically bring in changes from the main Chapel
+during development.

-project to your feature branch (described in `Development commands`_), to avoid
+As you work, you will want to periodically bring in changes from the main
-code drift.
+Chapel project to your feature branch (described in :ref:`Development

-.. _Development commands: git.rst#development-commands
+commands`), to avoid code drift.

 .. _Add new tests: